Knowing the common mistakes to avoid in a car accident case can save you from accidentally damaging your car accident case, saving you time and money.

 Florida operates on a no-fault system, so even if you’re completely at fault for the accident, you can still recover your damages through your personal injury protection insurance coverage.

-what not to do in a car accident
+What are the main things not to do in a car accident?

 About the Author